gversluis/numeric2mouse/README.md

 - If it is a predefined key map it to combination keys (i.e. KEY_CLOSE to ALT+F4)
 - Pass through everything else

-I wrote this for my own use so it is not tested except for my own Raspbian.
+I wrote this for my own use so it is not tested except on Wayland on my Raspberry Pi 4.

 History
 -------